prabal09/cutMix-DANN/README.md

 # DANN
-DANN uses gradient reversal to align the source and the target distribution globally, that are obtained from the deep features of the Convolutional Network
+DANN uses gradient reversal to align the source and the target distribution globally, that are obtained from the deep features of the Convolutional Neural Network (encoder)

 # cutMix
 cutMix combines two images by retaining features of the source image and the target image in a random ratio.